Class notes May-June 2025

 John Oller, author of The Swamp Fox: How Francis Marion Saved the American Revolution

-Class Notes for September-October 2024
+Class notes September-October 2024

 From Jennifer Tolbert Roberts: “Since my husband's death last year I have made a point of reconnecting with my Yale classmates, few of whom knew me while I was at Yale since I was living at home with my previous husband and our toddler.
 It has been lovely to start getting acquainted with you both through in-person lunches at the Yale Club in New York and via our monthly zoom lunches.
 This past May marked the appearance of my book Out of One, Many: Ancient Greek Ways of Thought and Culture and my return to Princeton University Press, which published my Athens on Trial: The Antidemocratic Tradition in Western Thought in 1994.
 I spent the intervening years in the Oxford stable, where I was co-author on many editions of a Greek history textbook; Oxford also published my book The Plague of War: Athens, Sparta, and the Struggle for Ancient Greece in 2017.
 I'm still teaching at City College of New York and the CUNY Graduate Center.
 I also volunteer for the Alzheimer's Association, with which I connected during my husband's illness.
 The adjustment to widowhood after 30 years of happy marriage has been difficult, but friends and family have been wonderful, and I look forward to acquiring still more friends from the Class of '71.”